tossowski/MultimodalPromptRetrieval/README.md

 ```
 This will create a new dataset called ROCO in the same folder as the SLAKE and VQA_RAD datasets.
 After this step, you can toggle use "ROCO" for the retrieval dataset argument, or optionally toggle the use_additional_data flag in the config file to combine both in-domain and synthetic retrieval data.

+### Acknowledgement
+We make use of the following repositories to help in our experiments: [OpenAI CLIP](https://github.com/openai/CLIP), [PubMedCLIP](https://github.com/sarahESL/PubMedCLIP), [Medical VQA with Conditional Reasoning](https://github.com/awenbocc/med-vqa)